Dreads with Beads Guide + 7 Best Hairstyles

 There are different ways to keep the beads on your dreads.
 The most common way to do that is by looking for a dreadlock that perfectly fits the bead.

-If you can’t find one large enough to snugly fit the hair bead, you can always tie a small elastic band on your dreadlock, which will act as a “stopper” for the hair beads.
+If you can’t find one large enough to fit the hair bead snugly, you can always tie a small elastic band on your dreadlock, acting as a “stopper” for the hair beads.
 You can hide the elastic band inside the bead for a more seamless look.

 Do dreads with beads help hair grow faster?

 No, the beads will not help your hair grow faster.
-The beads do, however, reduce hair movement and friction, which allows your hair to grow without damage or breakage.
+However, the beads reduce hair movement and friction, allowing your hair to grow without damage or breakage.

 In addition, dreadlocks are protective hairstyles that help you grow your hair out easier.